 Total spent: $146.72 ($11.08 out of weekly funds)

 I slept well, but it wasn’t a super productive day.
 Work was pretty light, and I didn’t feel like following up on some overdue cases yet.

 My legs and glutes were somewhere between stiff and sore, but nothing too bad.
 I stretched more and used the foam roller.

 I decided that after work, I’d get myself to go sign up for a gym my insurance plan gives me access to.
 It’s the easy part, but still a big step.
 I then realized that, since I’ve been working out at home for years, all of my workout clothes have paint stains and some have small holes.

-Leila suggested I check out Amazon, so I found some affordable tops and put them in a list.
+I found some affordable tops on Amazon and put them in a list.
 Then work was over, so I went and signed up at the gym.
 On the way home, I picked up some takeout using a gift card ($9.83 into Saved Savings).